 - Solid growths (tumors)

-How Often Should I Get a Digital Panoramic X-Ray?
+How Often Should I Get A Digital X-Ray?

-Dentists recommend panoramic x-rays every 2-5 years to check the teeth and mouth for problems.
+Dentists recommend panoramic X-rays every 2-5 years to check the teeth and mouth for problems.
+As we age, our health is always able to change, meaning you must monitor and maintain your oral health.
 If you have concerns about radiation, digital panoramic X-rays are an excellent alternative.

 Schedule A Consultation